Landlords Who Allow Pets Are Likely to See 20-30% More in Rent Than Those Who Do Not

 - More applications received per unit

 Most Grand Rapids investment property owners have concerns about potential damage to the property by allowing pets, the noise factor bothering other tenants who may not have a pet, and worries about insurance issues.
-While it is true that allowing pets does come with a few increased insurance costs, the relatively small costs are offset by the premium rent received by pet friendly housing.
+While it is true that allowing pets do come with a few increased insurance costs, the relatively small costs are offset by the premium rent received by pet-friendly housing.
 Some damage is reported by landlords who allow pets in their units, but the cost of the damage averaged $430, which is far less than the rent deposit paid.
 Landlords can subtract these damages from that deposit and not be out any money.
-In fact, the data collected from this study shows the amounts of damage from tenants with pets is only slightly higher than that caused by tenants without pets.
+In fact, the data collected from this study shows the amount of damage from tenants with pets is only slightly higher than that caused by tenants without pets.

-FIREPAW works with landlords and property managers to help them maximize their profits while minimizing damages associated with pet friendly housing.
+FIREPAW works with landlords and property managers to help them maximize their profits while minimizing damages associated with pet-friendly housing.
 The non-profit organization created a Companion Animal Renters Program (CARP) that offers economic assessment, needs assessment, tailor-made programs, customized pet policy, pet agreements, and a custom made pet perk package.

 Real Property Management in Grand Rapids is the nation’s leading property management firm.
 With nearly 30 years in the Grand Rapids property management industry.
-The company’s goal is to provide unrivaled customer service that save property owners time, money, and the headache often associated with Grand Rapids property management.
+The company’s goal is to provide unrivaled customer service that saves property owners time, money, and the headache often associated with Grand Rapids property management.
 For more information on their services, visit www.rpminv.com.